dougeby/IntuneDocs/intune/app-sdk-ios.md

 ```

 By calling this method, the SDK will prompt the user for credentials if no existing token can be found.
-The SDK will then try to enroll the app with the Intune service on behalf of the supplied user account.
+The SDK will then try to enroll the app with the Intune MAM service on behalf of the supplied user account.
 The method can be called with "nil" as the identity.
 In that case, the SDK will enroll with the existing managed user on the device (in the case of MDM), or prompt the user for a user name if no existing user is found.

 If the enrollment fails, the app should consider calling this API again at a future time, depending on the details of the failure.
 The app can receive [notifications](#Status-result-and-debug-notifications), via a delegate, about the results of any enrollment requests.